Group Contractions via Infinite-Dimensional Lie Theory: Preliminaries and general setup

 The proof of \Cref{Lem:ev} shows that the kernel of $\ev_0$ is co-Banach, whence $\ev_0$ is a submersion.
 If $\g$ is finite-dimensional, the proof can be shortened significantly.
-Moreover, in this case $\Gamma(\g)$ is a so-called Silva (or (DFS)-)space.
+Moreover, in this case $\Gamma(\g)$ is a so-called Silva (or DFS-)space.
 However, we do not need the stronger properties of these spaces and instead recall from \cite[Theorem 5.10]{Glo04} (also confer the stronger results in \cite{DGS14}): \begin{prop} Let $G$ be a (real) Banach Lie group with Lie algebra $\Lf(G)$ and Lie group exponential function $\exp_G \colon \Lf(G)\rightarrow G$.
-Then there is a uniquely determined real-analytic BCH Lie group structure on $\Gamma(G)$ modelled on $\Gamma(\Lf(G))$ such that the pushforward
+Then there is a uniquely determined real-analytic BCH Lie group structure on $\Gamma(G)$ modeled on $\Gamma(\Lf(G))$ such that the pushforward

-is a local diffeomorphism of real-analytic manifolds on some $0$-neighborhood.
+is a local diffeomorphism of real-analytic manifolds on some zero-neighborhood.
 The exponential function of $\Gamma(G)$ is this pushforward, $\exp_{\Gamma(G)} = (\exp_G)_*$. \end{prop}

-\begin{rem} There are versions of \Cref{prop:LGPstruct_germs} for germs of analytic mappings on compact subsets of metrisable topological vector spaces.
-However, in our setting we only need analytical curves, whence we chose to not present the results in full generality. \end{rem}
+\begin{rem} There are versions of \Cref{prop:LGPstruct_germs} for germs of analytic mappings on compact subsets of metrizable topological vector spaces.
+However, in our setting we only need analytic curves, whence we chose to not present the results in full generality. \end{rem}

 \begin{lem} Let $G$ be a (real) Banach Lie group with Lie algebra $\g = \Lf(G)$ and exponential function $\exp_G$.
 Then the exponential function $\exp_{\Gamma(G)}$ of the germ group $\Gamma(G)$ is injective on the set of germs passing through zero